 HIV IN MINNESOTA

-A new case of HIV disease is reported in Minnesota every 27 hours.
+A new case of HIV is reported in Minnesota every 31 hours.

-22% of new new cases of HIV disease in Minnesota re among African Americans, who represent just of 4% of the State's population. cases were African American although African Americans make up four percent of the State's population.
+44 percent of new HIV (non-AIDS) cases were African American although African Americans make up four percent of the State's population.

-This from information from Minnesota Department of Health, Dec.
-31, 2007
+Information from Minnesota Department of Health, Dec.
+31, 2001

 Return to top.